RIGHTS OF THE VIRUS HIV CARRIERS

 VIII - No one can refer to someone's illness, past or future, or the results of their tests for HIV / AIDS, without the consent of the person involved.
 The virus carrier's privacy must be guaranteed by all medical and welfare services.

-IX - No one shall be subjected to HIV / AIDS testing compulsory in any way.
-AIDS tests should be used only for diagnostic purposes, control transfusions and transplants, epidemiological studies and never any kind of control of individuals or populations.
-In all cases testing, interested parties should be informed.
-The results shall be transmitted by a competent professional.
+IX - No one shall undergo compulsory HIV testing in any case.
+AIDS tests should be used exclusively for diagnostic purposes, transfusion and transplantation control, epidemiological studies and never any type of control of people or populations.
+In all test cases, interested parties should be informed.
+The results should be transmitted by a competent professional.

 X - Every virus carrier has the right to communicate to people who just want their health condition and results of their tests.